Flag of Sarawak: History of the Sarawak Flag after the reign of James Brooke

 Charles Vyner Brooke the third and last White Rajah of Sarawak did not make any changes to the Sarawak flags.

+After the White Rajahs

-When Sarawak was ceded to the British Crown on 1 July 1946, the Sarawak Government flag was retained as a coat-of-arms granted by the College of Arms on 10 March 1947, and placed on a Blue Ensign.
+When Sarawak was ceded to the British Crown on 1 July 1946, the Sarawak Government flag was retained as a coat-of-arms granted by the College of Arms on 10 March 1947, and placed on a white disc in a Blue Ensign.
 The Sarawak Government flag from the 1870s saw continued use even after cession, flying side by side with the Union Flag.
 Upon the formation of Malaysia and subsequent independence of the state, the flag remained in use and unchanged until 1973.